LAST UPDATED: APRIL 2026

 The Phone Call After the Promotion

-Sarah is 35, a product manager at a tech company in Austin.
-She got a promotion today — a significant one, the kind she has been working toward for three years.
+Ana is 35, a product manager at a tech company in Austin.
+She got a promotion today.
+A significant one, the kind she has been working toward for three years.
 She called her mother from the parking lot.
-Her mother said, “That’s wonderful — but you know, you should be careful not to let work take over your whole life.”
+Her mother said, “That’s wonderful.
+But you know, you should be careful not to let work take over your whole life.”

 It’s the fifth time this month her mother has found a way to diminish something good that happened.
-Not with cruelty — with concern.
+Not with cruelty.
+With concern.
 Always with concern.
-Sarah hangs up and sits very still for a minute.
+Ana hangs up and sits very still for a minute.
 She knows what her mother did.
 She also immediately starts wondering if her mother is right.
 Maybe she is too focused on work.
 Maybe the promotion isn’t as significant as she thought.
 Maybe her mother sees something she doesn’t.

 What Makes a Parent Covertly Narcissistic